developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/output/intent/index.md

 -----

-UDI-related Data

-FROM THE DASUN DOC:

-### UDI and normal decode:
+### UDI Decoding

-With the introduction of UDI decoding DataWedge send two types of data Bundles.
-Following parameters are included in the single decode data bundle.
+When decoding a UDI-compliant label, DataWedge acquires data from multiple barcodes simultaneously and outputs the data as a bundle.
+This differs from the single-decode bundle

+and a UDI bundle, which contains data from multiple barcodes acquired simultaneously from UDI-encoded labels.
+The parameters of both bundle types are explained below.

 #### Single decode (3 columns)